mattfemia/scrnaseq-pipeline/README.md

 ## Introduction
+The purpose here is to provide a standard, pre-built bioinformatics infrastructure for processing single-cell RNA sequencing (scRNA-seq) files generated primarily with 10X Genomics' Chromium controllers / library prep (however, the pipeline could be easily modified to exclude these pre-processing steps and work directly with FASTQ files - please submit an issue ticket for assistance).

+The overall goal is to promote reproducible research and more generally, reproducible and streamlined bioinformatics workflows.

-This pipeline uses Nextflow for orchestrating reproducible parallel analysis of scRNA-seq data across compute environments.
-It has the flexibility to be deployed as a containerized solution and deployed through several executors (i.e. AWS Batch, Slurm, GCP, etc.) or built and executed locally.
+The pipeline uses [Nextflow](https://www.nextflow.io/) for orchestrating reproducible parallel analysis of scRNA-seq data across compute environments.
+It has the flexibility to be run as a dockerized solution, deployed through several batch-processing executors (i.e. AWS Batch, Slurm, GCP, etc.), or built and executed locally.

 The analysis workflow involves:

+* Demultiplex Illumina-sequencer-generated BCL files
-* Processing of raw sequencing files
+* Generate FASTQ files using CellRanger
 * QC / MultiQC on FASTA & FASTQ files
-* CellRanger analysis pipeline using FASTQ files
 * Post-analysis of raw_feature_bc_matrices
+* Generate final figures/visuals

+A sample post-analysis file can be found in [src/python/analysis.py](src/python/analysis.py), however, the contents of the file can and should be replaced with **any** analysis.

 ## Data

 The pipeline expects data to be in the /data directory in the root of the repo.
 Alternatively, users can point to an AWS S3 bucket or similar blob/file storage by changing these properties in [nextflow.config](nextflow.config).
-For more information, see more [here](https://www.nextflow.io/docs/latest/amazons3.html)
+For more information on editing this Nextflow configuration, read more [here](https://www.nextflow.io/docs/latest/amazons3.html)

 ## Analysis

-The contents in [python/analysis.py](python/analysis.py) provide a basic example of scRNA processing.
-However, any analysis can replace the contents of this file and run accordingly.
+The contents in [python/analysis.py](python/analysis.py) provide a basic example of scRNA post-analysis.
+However, *any* analysis can replace the contents of this file and run accordingly.

 ## Pipeline-Environments